-In the times if the Song Dynasty, when the Chinese fans became the norm for the common people, the painting on the fan became very important and as mentioned, fan painting became a popular art form on its own.
+In the times of the Song Dynasty, when Chinese fans became the norm for the common people, painting on the fan became very important, and as mentioned, fan painting became a popular art form on its own.

 Paintings of birds and flowers, for example, symbolize beauty and gracefulness and became the favorite fan design for young women.
 Scholars, however, prefer fans decorated with calligraphy and depiction of ancient stories, which symbolize wisdom and knowledge.

 Mythological creatures are also popular choices in fan painting.
 Dragons, for instance, are frequently depicted in men’s fans, while ladies generally prefer phoenixes.